Neversole/Wine-quality-prediction/README.md

 -------------------------

 This repo contans the code for a machine learning model that will classify and predict wine quality based on 11 different factors.
 A random forest classifier was implemented to predict the quality of a wine.
-An exploratory analysis was also performedto determine which factors will have the largest impact on quality.
+An exploratory analysis was also performed to determine which factors will have the largest impact on quality.

 -------------------------